 He brought it back to his Key West home and installed it in his garden as a water feature.
 You can go see it – it provides refreshment for the many cats who roam around the Hemingway Home and Museum!

 3. Mary Shelley Wore Her Husband’s Heart on Her Sleeve

-Famous for having a nightmare once, then waking up and writing her masterpiece of gothic fiction, Frankenstein or, the Modern Prometheus, most people know Mary Shelley was married briefly to melodramatic poet Percy Bysse Shelley.
+Famous for having a nightmare once, then waking up and writing her masterpiece of gothic fiction, Frankenstein or, the Modern Prometheus, most people know Mary Shelley was married briefly to melodramatic poet Percy Bysshe Shelley.

 Percy was just a lad of 29 when his boat, the Don Juan, capsized in a storm in 1822.
 His body and those of his companions were only identifiable by their clothing which, one assumes, was incredibly foppish.

-His friends organised a lovely service, and arrangements were made for Percy’s cremation, which was later commemorated in a painting.
+His friends organized a lovely service, and arrangements were made for Percy’s cremation, which was later commemorated in a painting.
 But here’s the thing: Percy didn’t burn.
 Or at least, his heart didn’t.
 It had a “bright blue flame” around it, burning the “oily fluid” that physicians later attributed to the heart being calcified from an earlier bout of tuberculosis.

 Anyway, back to Mary — a friend, on seeing the heart untouched by fire, courageously plucked it from the flames and presented it to Mary as a gift.
 Weirder still, Mary didn’t bury it with the rest of him like a normal person, she kept the heart in a silken shroud and is said to have carried it with her nearly everywhere.
 After she died, someone found it in her desk wrapped in the pages of one of his last poems.

 Yet we can’t even seem to get a text back.